pbrudny/learning-solidity-2018/README.md

 # learning-solidity-2018

-These examples are part of my guide [The best way to become Ethereum Developer in 2018](https://medium.com/@pbrudny/the-best-way-to-become-ethereum-solidity-developer-in-2018-5606e54646e6)
+These examples are part of my guide [The best way to become Ethereum Developer in 2018] (https://medium.com/@pbrudny/the-best-way-to-become-ethereum-solidity-developer-in-2018-5606e54646e6)

+and `30/30 challenge` on [polish ethereum programming](https://www.facebook.com/groups/531936723867447/?ref=bookmarks) FB group.

 In Ethereum world everything is changing dynamically.
 I decided to make a set of Smart Contracts for learning purposes.